Skip to content

 Default 5

-The number of consecutive successful health checks required to consider the target healthy.
+The number of consecutive successful health check requests required to consider the target healthy.
 Must be between 2 and 10.

 loadBalancer.health[].interval?